chris299/IOBrokerFritzboxTAMHandling/README.md

 # IOBrokerFritzboxTAMHandling
-Script to manage and transcribe AnsweringMachine Message on AVM Fritzbox
+Script to manage and transcribe answering machine messages on AVM Fritzbox with IOBroker.

 ## Motivation